 Scored Liverpool's third in the 28th minutes, stooping to head home from close range.
-Defensively strong against Ramires in a less-favored left-back role.
+Defensively strong against Ramires in a less-favoured left-back role.

 The Slovakian was dominant in the air and rarely troubled by Chelsea's feeble attack.

-Solid and composed at the heart of the Liverpool defense, using his savvy to deny Torres space.
+Solid and composed at the heart of the Liverpool defence, using his savvy to deny Torres space.

 Played with energy throughout and scored after taking a gamble, bursting forward and slotting the ball calmly into the bottom corner.